brianmcallister/api-poller-worker/README.md

 }
 ```

-Here's an example of the simplist possible Worker file (with type safety).
+Here's an example of the simplest possible Worker file (with type safety).

 > `worker.ts`